-Provide a sophisticated, patient-specific, model of the knee for research in rehabilitation, physical therapy, orthopedic surgery, implant design, and sports performance.
+Sophisticated, patient-specific, models of the knee for research in rehabilitation, physical therapy, orthopedic surgery, implant design, and sports performance.

 As part of research funded by the National Institutes of Health, National Institute of Biomedical Imaging and Bioengineering (NIBIB), investigators at the University of Denver Center for Orthopaedic Biomechanics have made available a repository of experimental, image, and computational modeling data from mechanical testing of natural human knee biomechanics.
 It is uncommon for such a comprehensive dataset to be obtained.
 Therefore, we have made this repository available to assist the greater research community interested in the complexities and pathologies of knee health and mechanical function.
 Data are provided for 7 human knees (5 cadaveric subjects) and fall under two categories:

 Image Data and Experimental & Computational Modeling Data.

 Additional details about the data can be found at:

 This repository of natural knee data has been made available thanks to funding from the National Institutes of Health through National Institute of Biomedical Imaging and Bioengineering R01-EB015497.

 Processed laxity data added with resected ACL/PCLMar 6, 2018

 Intact and ACL/PCL resected force-displacement and torque displacement curves were added to the data sets for knees DU01-DU04.

 Sample knee models in laxity and knee extension simulationsMay 20, 2016

 Two sample models are provided as Abaqus/Explicit input files.